timhaintz/aate/README.md

     3. TestAutomationAcct
     4. DSC nodes
-    You will see that it is running the DSC configuration on the server Post execution
+    You will see that it is running the DSC configuration on the server

+## POST EXECUTION

-10. Username and password to login to the server once DSC has applied:
+1. Username and password to login to the server once DSC has applied:
     1. UserName: DomainNameChosen\azureadmin
         1. Default is: timhaintz\azureadmin
     2. Password: Azure12345678

+## REMOVE ENVIRONMENT

-11. Remove-AzureRMResourceGroup -Name $resourceGroupName should be used to delete the entire environment and start fresh.
+1. Remove-AzureRMResourceGroup -Name $resourceGroupName should be used to delete the entire environment and start fresh.
-    *Deletion takes about 5 - 10 minutes*
+    1. *Deletion takes about 5 - 10 minutes*

 ## URLs used to build initial environment